 Winners of the China Open have originated from all over the globe but the only player to win the event more than once is Frenchman Alexander Levy who was victorious in 2014 and 2017.

-Five homegrown golfers have been champion here, the most recent of those being Wu Ashun in 2015, Li Haotong in 2016 and Zhang Huilin in 2020.
+Six homegrown golfers have been champion here, the most recent of those being Wu Ashun in 2015, Li Haotong in 2016, Zhang Huilin in 2020 and Zhang Jin in 2021.

 In 2020 Zhang Jienalin became the first female player to compete in the China Open though she narrowly missed the cut by two shots.